-A well recognised qualification in public health is a Master of Public Health.
-With this masters, you position yourself for almost any public health role: from administration through to leading a health agency or government department.
+A well recognised qualification in Australia is a Master of Public Health.
+With this interdisciplinary postgraduate degree, you position yourself for almost any public health role: from administration through to leading a health agency or government department.

 What You'll Study (Course Structure)

-A public health master's degree is typically 12 subjects, consisting of core subjects and electives.
+The programs typically consist of 12 subjects, including core subjects and electives.
 The elective units may be available from other programs such as Data Analytics or Health Services Management.
-Master's programs are flexible in providing opportunities to specialise.
+Course are flexible in providing opportunities to specialise.

-To give you an idea of course structure, here are subject outlines for 10 core subjects in the UTS Online Master of Public Health.
+To give you an idea of course structure, here are subject outlines for 10 subjects.
 Note that CP stands for credit points.
 Students need to earn 72 credit points in total, with 42 coming from core subjects and 24 credit points from electives.

 In this subject, we demonstrate using case studies the essential strategies for controlling communicable disease, such as outbreak investigation, surveillance, control measures and prevention.
 Students also examine interactions between microorganisms, animals and humans, with a focus on transmission dynamics, susceptibility and primary disease prevention.
 Public health responses and challenges are examined using historical and recent examples, including the COVID-19 pandemic.